Setting up an IDE for using Snowpark Checkpoints

 Running a single checkpoint

-A single checkpoint can be run by clicking the code lens option shown above each checkpoint.
-Running it will bring up an output console showing the progress and once it finishes will pull up the results view.
-Even if the checkpoint is disabled in the contract file, it will be enabled just for its execution.
+Running the checkpoint will open an output console that displays the progress and then the results view.
+Even if the checkpoint is disabled in the contract file, it will be enabled for its execution.

-If an entry point is not declared in the contract file the error message: Entry point not found for the checkpoint. will be displayed.
+If an entry point is not declared in the contract file, the following error message is displayed: Entry point not found for the checkpoint.

 Entry point not found